stanford-robotics-center/src_mocap/README.md

 Each MoCap Room has a KVM that allows a user to control the MoCap computer remotely via web interface if connected to the local network (Ex: SRC, eduroam, Stanford, Stanford Visitor).
 To connect, enter the public domain name (i.e. ```SRC-KVM-Dance.stanford.edu```) into a web browser.
 Accept the security risk by clicking ```Advanced```, and ```Accept the Risk and Continue```.
 ![pic](/images/security.png "Security")

+The website should prompt for a user and password login.
+Please contact the SRC Lab Manager, Zen Yaskawa (zyaskawa@stanford.edu) for the username and password.
 ![pic](/images/tiny_pilot.png "Tiny Pilot")

 Open the ```Motive``` application to access the MoCap system.